mcpt/learning/content/game-dev/part-ii/introduction.md

 {{% expand "What you will learn" %}}
 {{% notice info %}}
-In the first part of this workshop, you will learn about the logic behind the fundamental components in **each level** of a tower-defense game.
+In the second part of this workshop, you will learn how to create multiple types of towers, unique abilities, projectiles, and more!

 This includes:
-* How to use Lists in Processing for Towers and Balloons
+* How to use IDs to add multiple types of towers and projectiles
-* How to create and customize Paths using a list of coordinates
+* How to implement a full currency system and adjust the cost of different towers
-* How to use Mouse Input to create a Drag-And-Drop System
+* How to create a custom tower tracking system
-* How to check if Balloons have reached the end of the path
-* How to use pre-built template code
+* How to use pre-built template code to create projectiles
   {{% /notice %}}
   {{% /expand %}}